Wild Clover Farm Oklahoma

 Instructions:

-• If using fresh nettle leaves, wear gloves to handle them as they can sting.
-Once they are steeped, the sting is neutralized.
+If using fresh nettle leaves, wear gloves to handle them as they can sting.
+Once steeped, the sting is neutralized.

-• Stir in the honey while the tea is still warm, if desired, to add sweetness.
+Stir in the honey while the tea is still warm, if desired, for added sweetness.

-• Serve over ice cubes in a glass.
+Serve over ice cubes in a glass to create a refreshing mint iced tea.

 Enjoy!